 By Craig Weiss, CEO and Lead Analyst for The Craig Weiss Group, LLC.

 I am a firm believer that the trendline for LMSs are pointing heavily towards a Smart LMS by 2020.
 But focusing on 2018 and 2019, there are trends pointing towards the next tier of NexGen LMSs.

 - content curation

-For the second tier – as in the second tier of NexGen LMSs and learning systems for that matter, here are the items that I see are “musts”
+For the second tier of NexGen LMSs and learning systems, here are the items that are must-haves:

-Thus, each learner truly has a personalized experience.
-The administrator can turn off this feature, but by allowing it to “stay on”, they are saying that they recognize that each learner has varying likes.
-The change of theme would be not just on the home page, but across the system for that learner.
+Each learner truly has a personalized experience and the ability to change their “theme” from the default theme.
+The administrator can turn off this feature, but by allowing it to “stay on”, they are saying that they recognize that each learner is unique and has varying likes.
+The change of theme would not be just on the home page, but across the system for that learner.